anass98h/cheap-room-climate-control-/README.md

-In case the readings from the motion sensor come back always high then switch the gray and blue cables
+**In case the readings from the motion sensor come back always high then switch the gray and blue cables**

+This is still a development setup because I plan to add more functionality before the final deployment.
+Still, if you are satisfied with the functionality, I recommend making a small cardboard box.

+You will need to cut two holes, one for the DHT and one for the motion sensor, and also few needle holes for the led to shine through

+## platform
+For this project, I chose Adafruit.io because the dashboard will scale better for phone screens than other alternatives like datacake.co because I'm planning on deploying this device in the bedroom, and I will use the dashboard most often on the phone.

+Adafruit.io is free and easy to implement thanks to their " in my opinion" excellent documentation.

+This is a cloud-based platform, so it doesn't store all the data for a long time, but I don't feel this will be a limitation in this case.

+If you plan on scaling this project up, you might need to pay for more data points per min and Unlimited dashboards.